RickoNoNo3/m2obj/README.md

 ```

 Note that: As a character of `json` package of Go, the number variables are always parsed as `float64`.
-Strictly using the `ValXxx()` methods only, lets you can ignore this character.
+Strictly using the `ValXxx()` methods only, lets you can ignore this character because of the internal implementation of M2Obj.
 Or, such as to use `Val()`, you have to check it by yourself.

 By the way, you can implement the `Formatter` interface easily by yourself, to support more customized functions.

 ### As a configuration manager

 Easily Get/Set for configurations with any structure you like.
 There is a `FileSyncer` to sync between your config file and m2obj object.

+The following example demonstrates filtering DEBUG output by changing the global DEBUG level:

 `config/config.go`: